thunderbird89/esf/stories/story-ex-mero-mutu.md

 > "Portugal's defense policy is determined by Portuguese interests and our commitment to our allies.
 We believe diversity in our defense procurement strengthens both our national capabilities and our alliance relationships.
 This decision reflects that principle."

-It was a masterful non-answer that said everything without saying anything at all.

 > "The suspension is effective immediately.
 All Portuguese personnel currently training on F-35 systems will return to Portugal within thirty days.
 We will be announcing our alternative procurement strategy in the coming weeks."

-As the questions continued, Alves fielded them with the practiced ease of a career military officer who understood both the technical and political dimensions of what he was announcing.
-But beneath his calm exterior, he knew this was just the beginning.
-The decision to walk away from the F-35 program wasn't just about aircraft procurement - it was about hedging against an uncertain future where traditional alliances might not be as reliable as they once seemed.
+As the questions continued, Alves fielded them with practiced ease.
+The decision to walk away from the F-35 program wasn't about aircraft procurement - it was about hedging against an uncertain future where traditional alliances might prove unreliable.

 The press conference concluded after forty minutes, leaving the assembled journalists with enough material for headlines but enough ambiguity to fuel speculation for weeks to come.
 As Alves walked back to his office, his aide fell into step beside him.